xlab-uiuc/ITBench2/ciso/README.md

 # CISO (Chief Information Security Officer) Sample Task Scenarios

-Here is an example of Task Scenario used in an automation package to benchmark Agent for CISOs on [the IT-Bench](https://github.ibm.com/project-polaris/agent-bench-automation).
+Here is an example of Task Scenario used in an automation package to benchmark Agent for CISOs.

 This repository contains following 4 category of scenarios: